This article explains how to prepare an effective error report so our Support team can reproduce and resolve issues quickly.

 4. Provide a screenshot or record a video/gif

-A picture is worth a thousand words.
 Attaching a screenshot that clearly illustrates how the issue looks like when it is reproduced will help ensure that Chaos Support is on the right track.

 Recording a video of the screen showing each step is just as easy and is quite helpful.
 There are a number of free and easy-to-use screen-capturing tools on the internet.
+Take a look at How to record a video for the Chaos support article.

-5. Provide log files and/or Crash Dump files
+5. Provide logs and Crash Dump files

 These steps should supply the Chaos Support team with sufficient information to work with.
 If a bug is reproduced, it is added to the internal bug tracking system, from where the developers pick up the case.
 Otherwise, the Support team will request additional information.